arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ### Weather Forecast Consideration

 The system is capable of knowing the weather forecast thanks to the use of the MKR WiFi 1010 and the OpenWeather API.
 If the rain probability gets greater than 90%, the automatic watering timers will be ignored and the smart irrigation will not start.
-However, it will be possible to continue irrigating manually if the user wishes so.
+However, it will be possible to continue irrigating manually if the user wishes to.

 ### Arduino Edge Control Code